Naturalist Interview: Small Ships Make Big Adventures

 Our little ships are back on the move!
 If you’re fortunate enough to live on the Salish Sea, you may have already spotted Swell or Maple Leaf plying up and down the coast.

 Few understand the character of these iconic vessels quite like our Naturalist, Sherry Kirkvold.
 Sherry has been one of the Maple Leaf family for twenty-five years, as well as an accomplished geographer, writer, musician, photographer and teacher.
-What she carries across all of these works she is commitment to celebrating and educating people on the coast.
+What she carries across all of these works is a commitment to celebrating and educating people on the coast.

 With the first trips of the season underway, we caught up with Sherry for a Naturalist’s take on these little coastal ships and their undeniable charm.